DIPS-Plus: The Enhanced Database of Interacting Protein Structures for Interface Prediction: Dataset

 \subsubsection{Profile HMM Features}

-Sequence profile features can carry rich evolutionary information regarding how each residue in a structure is related all other residues.
+MSAs can carry rich evolutionary information regarding how each residue in a structure is related to all other residues, and sequence profile HMMs have increasingly found use in representing MSAs' evolutionary information in a concise manner \cite{steinegger2019hh, jumper_2020}.
+In previous works on PIP, knowing the conservation of a residue has been found to be beneficial in predicting whether the residue is likely to be found in an interface \cite{afsar2014pairpred, NIPS2017_f5077839, liu2020deep}, and profile HMMs capture this sequence conservation information in a novel way using MSAs.
 As such, to gather sequence profile features for DIPS-Plus, we derive profile HMMs for each structures' residues using HH-suite3 by first generating MSAs using HHblits followed by taking the output of HHblits to create profile HMMs using HHmake.
 From these profile HMMs, we can then calculate each structure's residue-wise emission and transition profiles.
 A residue's emission profile, represented as a 1 x 20 feature vector of probability values, illustrates how likely the residue is across its evolutionary history to emit one of the 20 possible amino acid symbols.
 Similarly, each residue's transition profile, a 1 x 7 probability feature vector, depicts how likely the residue is to transition into one of the seven possible HMM states.

 To derive each structure's emission and transition probabilities, for a residue $i$ and a standard amino acid $k$ we extract the profile HMM entry $(i, k)$ (i.e. the corresponding frequency) and convert the frequency into a probability value with the equation